AnesBenmerzoug/langsfer/README.md

-# Language Transfer
+# Langsfer

-This package contains implementations for some methods and algorithms for language transfer.
+This package contains implementations for language transfer methods and algorithms.

-Language transfer refers to initializing a Large Language Model (LLM) in a new, typically low-resource, target language (e.g. German, Arabic) from another LLM trained in high-resource source language (e.g. English).
+Language transfer refers to a few related things:
+- initializing a Large Language Model (LLM) in a new, typically low-resource, target language (e.g. German, Arabic) from another LLM trained in high-resource source language (e.g. English),
+- extending the vocabulary of an LLM by adding new tokens and initializing their embeddings in a manner that allows them to be used with little to no extra training,
+- specializing the vocabulary of a multilingual LLM to one of its supported languages.

 The implemented methods are: